The Shocking Benefits Of Celery You Need To Know About

 ¼ cup roasted peanuts

 Stir together the oil, lime juice, as well as fish sauce.
 In a large bowl, combine the celery, scallions, cilantro, and peanuts.
-Drizzle dressing over top, toss and then serve.
+Drizzle dressing over the top, toss, and then serve.

 - Tsi, D., N. P. Das, and B. K. H. Tan.
 “Effects of aqueous celery (Apium graveolens) extract on lipid parameters of rats fed a high-fat diet.”
 Planta medica 61.01 (1995): 18-21.